great-expectations/great_expectations/docs/tutorials/create_expectations.rst

 For a broader understanding of the typical workflow read this article: :ref:`typical_workflow`.

 Expectations are grouped into Expectations Suites.
 An Expectation Suite combines multiple expectations into an overall description of a dataset.
-For example, a team can group all the expectations about its ``rating`` table in the movie ratings database from our previous example into an Expectation Suite and call it "movieratings.table.expectations".
+For example, a team can group all the expectations about the ``rating`` table in the movie ratings database into an Expectation Suite and call it "movieratings.table.expectations".

 Each Expectation Suite is saved as a JSON file in the ``great_expectations/expectations`` subdirectory of the Data Context.
 Users check these files into the version control each time they are updated, same way they treat their source files.